 HELOC loans, short for a home equity line of credit, have long been a way for homeowners to get their hands on part of their home equity.
 However, there are problems with HELOC loans that may make you want to think twice before you sign the paperwork.

-The Problem with HELOCs
+The Problem With HELOC

-While a home equity line of credit may seem like an ideal solution to a financial issue, whether it’s a job loss, home repairs or renovations that need to be completed, or a kid’s college tuition that needs paid, the ultimate problem with these loans is that they’re secured against your home.
+While a home equity line of credit may seem like an ideal solution to a financial issue, whether it’s a job loss, home repairs or renovations that need to be completed, or a kid’s college tuition that needs to be paid, the ultimate problem with HELOC loans is that they’re secured against your home.
 This means that if you have problems repaying the loan, the same thing that happens when you don’t pay your mortgage could happen if you don’t pay your HELOC payments.

 Too Much Borrowing Led to the Financial Crisis